TTUNEPH2025/GN/docs/MPGN-C3GN.md

     3. Typically leads to ESKD
     4. Has high reoccurance in transplant patients and is a cause of early graft failure
   * C4 glomerulopathy is more rare than C3, and has two catorgies similar to C3: C4GN and DDD
+## Pathophysiology
+  * C3G (C3 Glomerulopathy)
+    1. <ins>*Dysregulation of the alternative pathway*</ins> (genetic or auto-antibioty or monocolonal)
+    2. C3 dominant/only staining of glomerular deposits
+    3. Around 50% of cases have and MPGN pattern of injury
+    4. C3GN
+        - Mesangial or subendothelial deposits on EM
+        - Mesangial deposits: 99%
+        - Capillary wall deposits: 97%
+        - With humps 49%
+        - Post-infectious GN can mimic C3GN (hypocomplementemia and proteinuria tend to normalize and C4d staining is positive in post-infectious GN)
+    5. DDD
+        - Intramembranous dense deposits: 100%
+        - With humps 25%
+        - "Saugage-like appearance" on EM due to dense deposition of the basement membrane
 ## **Sources**
  * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)
  * [C3 glomerulopathies general info](https://pmc.ncbi.nlm.nih.gov/articles/PMC10704907/)